-Yii recommends naming variables, functions and class types in camel case which capitalizes each word in the name and joins them without spaces.
+Yii recommends naming variables, functions and class types in camel case which capitalizes the first letter of each word in the name and joins them without spaces.
 Variable and function names should have their first word all in lower-case, in order to differentiate from class names (e.g. \$basePath, runController(), LinkPager).
 For private class member variables, it is recommended to prefix their names with an underscore character (e.g. \$\actionList).